Grow Food

 • If you are an organization within a 30-mile radius of Newtown, CT, and would like to receive fresh food donations on your schedule, please contact us.

-• If you are a resident who grows your own produce and has extra to donate, come and see us.
-We are at the Newtown, Monroe, Bethel, and Danbury Farmers Markets.
+• If you are a resident who grows your own produce and has extra to donate, come and see us. come and see us.
+See our Get Involved page for seasonal hours and locations, or email info@realfoodct.org.

 Support Local Farms

 We have networked with every local farm and farmers market in our region.
-We collect surplus produce, glean unharvested crops in the field, and have started the Real Food Fund to pay local farmers contracts that connect them with hunger relief organizations.
+We collect surplus produce, glean unharvested crops in the field, and are working to make farmland and training available to new farmers.
 Locally produced is the healthiest, best tasting food on the planet.

 If you have the means there is nothing more important for strengthening our regional food system than knowing who your local farms are and purchasing their products.